teaching-lab/stack-cs-activities/activities/recursion-turtle-graphics/README.md

 * Preparing the activity will take you 15 to 60 minutes, depending on if you will change any of the source files.
 * If you don't have a magnetic whiteboard but you have a chalkboard or a flipchart, bring a duct tape and scissors to pin the choices.
 * The activity is ideal for the beginning of a lab session as a warm-up.
-* The part of this activity is for the students to make mistakes and then re-evaluate and correct their judgement.
+* The part of this activity is for the students to make mistakes and then re-evaluate and correct their judgment.
 * Typically, the students have troubles with the part of the code *after* the recursive call.
 Consider this when selecting distractors.
 * The following modifications are possible:
   * Set a number of recursive calls (parameter _depth_) other than the default 3.
 Every other recursive call will prolong the activity by 5 minutes.
 Be careful that if the depth is too large, the activity becomes boring.
 On the other hand, too small depth is not a challenge.